liangchow/leetcode/Notes/SQL.md

 # SQL, Models, and Migrations Notes
-Some Data Management Systems are MySQL, PostgreSQl, SQLite etc.
+Some Data Management Systems are MySQL, PostgreSQl, SQLite etc. We write Python in Django.
+Django will automatically handle the SQL queries.

 ### SQLite Support Types
 - TEXT